SpottedOwlet/School_District_Analysis/README.md

 - The percentage of students passing in mathematics decreased by 0.1% from 93.272 to 93.185 and percentages of students passing in reading decreased by 0.3%
 - The overall passing percentage was affected by almost 0.3% as well, going down to 90.63 from 90.94
 - Since the proportion of the dishonest data with the entire data in this dataset is very small i.e. about 1%, the average scores and percentages resulting after removal of dishonest data are affected by a very small amount.
+- Apart from this, the analysis also shows some trends depending on the parameters such as spending range, school type and school size.
+- The spending range analysis shows a negative spending range has relationship with the student scores.
+As spending per student increases, the scores show an approximately proportional decline.
+- The size of the school shows passing rate and scores for small to medium sized schools to be higher than that for large sized schools.
+- The passing percentages and scores were strikingly high for chartered schools than the district schools.